-Students in the Haggai Academy are enrolled as either a pre-major or major in one of the School of Education’s initial licensure programs pertaining to elementary education or special education and benefit from a Haggai Scholarship and wide range of additional co-curricular opportunities to help prepare them for a successful career as an educator.
-The scholarship value ranges from $3,500 to $5,000 depending on the academic program and year of study in which the student is enrolled.
+Students in the Haggai Academy are enrolled as either a pre-major or major in one of the School of Education’s initial licensure programs pertaining to Elementary Education (K-6), Middle Grades (6-9), or Special Education and benefit from a Haggai Scholarship and wide range of additional co-curricular opportunities to help prepare them for a successful career as an educator.
+The scholarship value ranges from $5,000 to $8,000 depending on the academic program and year of study in which the student is enrolled.
 The additional co-curricular opportunities include a leadership component focusing on ethics, a range of service learning experiences, seminars related to current topics in the teaching profession, and engaging in a mentoring program to support the success of students in the Haggai Academy.

 If you are a non-traditional student interested in teaching in the elementary grades (K-6) or special education, then the Haggai Academy in the School of Education at UNCG offers an amazing opportunity for you to explore.

 Students eligible for the Haggai Academy must meet the criteria outlined below for degree program, academic standing, and status as a non-traditional student.
 Only applications completed by the posted deadline will be considered.
 All applications require the completion of the FAFSA form by the UNCG deadline for the selected academic year.
 In addition, acceptance into the Haggai Academy is contingent upon one’s acceptance to UNCG and an eligible academic program for the given year in which the candidate has applied.

 Applicants must meet one of the following academic program enrollment classifications:

 ACADEMIC STANDING REQUIREMENTS

 Applicants must meet the following academic standing criteria:

 - Applicants without a degree who are not currently UNCG students – minimum high school diploma with grade point average (GPA) of 2.75